 Ultrasound tells you how far along you are in your pregnancy.
 It measures the length of the fetus to estimate your due date and indicates how many weeks you have been pregnant.

 If you are considering abortion, an ultrasound will determine the kind of abortion you can have.
-Usually, a medication abortion isn’t performed after nine or ten weeks of pregnancy.
+Usually, a medication abortion isn’t performed after ten weeks of pregnancy.
 You would have to have a surgical abortion if you are farther along.

 2.)
 Is The Pregnancy Continuing?